hihellobolke/sillyfacter/README.md

 ### Requirements

 Desgined in Python 2.7, for *nix systems.
 Tested on Mac, RHEL, Solaris.
-The Python Dependencies include:
+The Python package dependencies are:
   - netaddr
   - netifaces
   - psutil
+But these would be taken care by **pip** hah!

 ## Usage
-Just git clone and run the sillyfactor.py script, it should just work
+Just execute **sillyfacter** and it should output result back in JSON

 ```
-$ python sillyfacter.py |head -20
+$ sillyfacter |head -20
 {'boottime': 1389928960.0,
  'cpu': 8,
  'cpu_used': 5.5,